 By contrast, turbulent flow of air through a narrowed segment of the large, extrathoracic airways produces a whistling inspiratory noise (stridor Stridor Stridor is a high-pitched, predominantly inspiratory sound.
 It is most commonly associated with acute disorders, such as foreign body aspiration, but can be due to more chronic disorders, such... read more ).

-Small airway narrowing may be caused by bronchoconstriction, mucosal edema, or external compression, or partial obstruction by a tumor, foreign body, or thick secretions.
+Small airway narrowing may be caused by bronchoconstriction, mucosal edema, or external compression, or by partial obstruction by a tumor, foreign body, or thick secretions.

 Overall, the most common causes are

 When patients are in significant respiratory distress, evaluation and treatment proceed at the same time.

 History of present illness should determine whether the wheezing is new or recurrent.
 If recurrent, patients are asked the previous diagnosis and whether current symptoms are different in nature or severity.
-Particularly when the diagnosis is unclear, the acuity of onset (eg, abrupt or gradual), temporal patterns (eg, persistent vs intermittent, seasonal variations), and provoking or exacerbating factors (eg, current upper respiratory infection, allergen exposure, cold air, exercise, feeding in infants) are noted.
+Particularly when the diagnosis is unclear, the acuity of onset (eg, abrupt or gradual), temporal patterns (eg, persistent versus intermittent, seasonal variations), and provoking or exacerbating factors (eg, current upper respiratory infection, allergen exposure, cold air, exercise, feeding in infants) are noted.
 Important associated symptoms include shortness of breath, fever, cough, and sputum production.